 The Average Storage Insurance Premium Prices Based On Level of Coverage:

 What are some additional fees in a storage facility?

 - Late fee (~$15+)

 - Auction fee (~$45+)

 Storage Fees, like in any industry, are put into place to ensure that everyone plays by the same rules at the facility.
 Most of these fees are little in nature, but over time they can accumulate into significant debt.
-For example, being late for a payment can accrue ~$15 after five days.
-However, this fee does not stop accumulating, general after 14 days, another late fee of $15 will be added to the tenant’s debt, and so on.
+For example, being late for payment can accrue ~$15 after five days.
+However, this fee does not stop accumulating, generally, after 14 days, another late fee of $15 will be added to the tenant’s debt, and so on.

 Once the owing debt has reached the 45-day mark, a lock cutting fee ($10) and the auction fee of $50 will be added to the tenant’s account.
 Additionally, any cleaning or repairs charges are added to the tenant’s account.
 Once the buyer has purchased the auctioned Unit, the remaining debt is paid by the auction money.